 Questions to Ask Before Hiring A Divorce Attorney #1: What Does the Divorce Process Entail?

 Unless you have gone through the process before, there is a good chance you have no idea what lies ahead.
-First of all, the divorce process varies from state to state.
+First of all, the divorce process varies from state to state and country to country.
 Additionally, the length of time is determined by the situation and how co-operative both parties are.
-A divorce attorney will give you an estimate once he/she has done an evaluation of all the facts.
+A family law firm like petersmay.com will give you an estimate once they have done an evaluation of all the facts.
 This is important because it will help you plan for the future and know how the process is going to affect your day to day life.

 Questions to Ask Before Hiring A Divorce Attorney #2: What Is My Ultimate Goal?